nobikaze/media-server-installer/README.md

 To completely remove all containers, configuration, users, firewall rules, and packages installed by `msi.sh`, use the uninstall script:

+> **Note:** For the cleanest recovery, it is highly recommended to create a system snapshot or backup before running these scripts.
+Restoring from a snapshot is often simpler and more reliable than manual uninstallation.

 ```bash
 chmod +x msi-uninstall.sh
 sudo ./msi-uninstall.sh